l-d-t/.github/profile/README.md

 Welcome to LDT Code repository.

-Our open and public projects will be hosted here in the near future.
+Our open and public projects will be hosted here.

 # About